 What should you do?

-Don’t run around as you will only fan the flames and make them burn faster
+Don't run around if you catch fire, as it will make the flames grow and burn quicker.

 Lie Down: